NullDev/Discord-RoleShop/README.md

 [![Invite](https://img.shields.io/badge/Invite-37a779?style=for-the-badge)](https://discordapp.com/oauth2/authorize?client_id=1102551839674740737&scope=bot&permissions=1099780064256)

-<sub>The link above will invite a bot hosted by me that uses the latest version of this repo.
+<sub>The link above will invite a bot hosted by me that uses the latest version of this repo. <br>
 Alternatively you can host the bot yourself.
-Instructions below ⏬ </sub>
+Instructions [below ⏬](#wrench-setup) </sub>

 <hr>